-Through our participation - alongside eight European groups - in the new €100m Livelihoods Carbon Fund, we aim to fight global warming by taking a highly practical approach aimed at having a strong local social and economic impact.
-We believe that we are the first company in the UK travel market to be taking such a step.
+We absorb 100% of the carbon footprint generated by our client and staff flights and ground transportation through our financing of large reforestation projects around the world.
+Since 2009, our participation - alongside eight European groups - in the new €100m Livelihoods Carbon Fund combats climate change by taking a highly practical approach designed to have maximum social and economic benefit in destinations on the front line.
+We believe we were the first company in the UK travel market to take such a step.

 How does carbon absorption work?